ayak002/To-do-list/README.md

 ### Install dependencies

-After cloning the project and creating the .env file use the `npm install` command to install the necessary dependencies.
+After cloning the project and creating the '.env' file use the `npm install` command to install the necessary dependencies.

 ### Start container